Aaron Powell Headshot

 3 Credits

-This course is an introduction to the representation of form and motion in three-dimensional software.
-The course focuses on the development of visual and verbal vocabulary as a means of exploring, developing, and understanding composition and motion with digital geometry and in virtual spaces.
-Topics include the basics of lines, planes, contour, transforming lines into form, composing images with a software camera, interaction of light and surface, perspective, resolution of geometry, and rendering.
+This course is an introduction to the representation of form in three-dimensional software.
+The course focuses on the development of verbal and visual vocabularies to explore, develop, and understand composition with digital geometry in virtual spaces.
 Perception and visual thinking are emphasized in the development of projects.
-Projects will include modeling organic and inorganic forms, composition, level of detail, creation of spaces and motion.
-Structured assignments develop skills in concept generation, basic form making, techniques for creating motion, and craftsmanship.
+Projects will include modeling organic and inorganic forms, composition, level of detail and the creation of space.
+Students will complete structured assignments to develop skills in concept generation, basic form making, and craftsmanship.
 Emphasis is placed on workflow, teamwork, and the technical and aesthetic aspects of each project.

 DDDD-102